 Katriona Shea, Stephen Roxburgh and I reviewed the mechanisms underlying the intermediate disturbance hypothesis: Shea, K., S. H. Roxburgh and E. S. J. Rauschert (2004).
 “Moving from pattern to process: coexistence mechanisms under intermediate disturbance regimes.”
 Ecology Letters 7(6): 491-508.

-Emily graduated in 2006, moved to a postdoc in Deave Mortensen’s lab at PSU, spent spring 2012 on a Fulbright in Hungary, and has just accepted a faculty position at St. Mary’s of MD.
+Emily graduated in 2006, moved to a postdoc in Deave Mortensen’s lab at PSU, spent spring 2012 on a Fulbright in Hungary, is now an Assistant Professor at Cleveland State University.

 As a graduate student in the Shea lab, I am interested in the effect of the local spatial distribution of the invasive musk thistleCarduus nutans on the population dynamics of its biocontrol agent Rhinocyllus conicus.
 This seed feeding weevil has commonly been used to control non-native thistles such as musk thistle and plumeless thistle with variable success.
 The weevil has also been reported to establish on non-target native thistles, therefore these alternative hosts may be a possible reason for the lack of success in some control programs.
 Initially, I am looking to see how the patch size and density of the thistles affect the oviposition and adult density of the weevil.
 Through a better understanding of the patch preference I hope to further identify factors that limit or facilitate weevil establishment.
 I am also interested in the link between community diversity and invasions and have a small side project looking to see how the presence or absence of the musk thistle relates to differences in community composition.